SovereignCloudStack/cluster-stack-provider-openstack/docs/develop.md

 > [!IMPORTANT]
 There's an alternative way to get clusterstacks using [csmctl](https://github.com/sovereigncloudstack/csmctl).
 You can follow the README of csmctl for specific instructions and a good quickstart.

+You can use `csmctl create` subcommand to create clusterstack locally.
+You'll need a csmctl.yaml file in the cluster-stack configuration directory.
+Please read more about creating configuration file for csmctl in the csmctl docs.